exced/exced.github.io.old/_posts/2017-04-09-fuckuinternships.md

 Now I do not want to work in your firms anymore, you pissed me off, I do not want to work for people like you.

 Oh, finally, I don't care spitting on recruiters since they will never read this.
-After all, who would read a portfolio for choosing an employee ?
+After all, who would read a portfolio to choose an employee ?

 ![Hey you !](./assets/doigt.png)